Do you ever find yourself in a full-blown conversation, only to realise that that conversation is actually happening in your own head?

 Your journal allows you to take control of your life by choosing what you want and then exploring what you can and need to do to create the life you want to live.

-I also use my journal to set my intentions for the day ahead by writing affirmations, quotes and possibilities.
+You can also use your journal to set your intentions for the day ahead by writing affirmations, quotes and possibilities.

 5. An easy way to measure and track your progress